Tax and Home EV Charging Reimbursement

 At workplaces

 HMRC allows apportionment where business miles are powered by different sources.
+Private and business miles need tracked to trace this apportionment.

 But electrons cannot be traced to specific journeys.